SashaLawrence/pingpong-app/README.md

 8.  open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Skills Used
-React, Redux, JSX, JavaScript, HTML, CSS (CSS-in-JS), Git Version Management / Branches, Wireframes.
+React, Redux, JSX, JavaScript, HTML, CSS (CSS-in-JS), Bootstrap 4, Git Version Management / Branches, Wireframes, Illustrator, Photoshop, Google Fonts.

-I decided to use React and Redux for this challenge as it implements a lot of what I have learnt over the past 12 weeks and I needed more practise building a React app.
+I decided to use React and Redux for this challenge as it implements a lot of what I have learnt over the past 12 weeks, I needed more practise building a React app.

 ## Wireframes:
-I used **MockFlow** to create initial wireframes for the design of my app, I started with the **mobile first** and then designed the desktop version.
+I used [MockFlow](https://mockflow.com//)to create initial wireframes for the design of my app, I started with the **mobile first** and then designed the desktop version.

 ### Mobile wireframe:
 ![ping-pong-wireframes-mobile](https://user-images.githubusercontent.com/51890290/65816537-d7c82a00-e1f4-11e9-861a-6f0dd0c8e4d5.png)